How this all started.

 Mattel Aquarius:

-This is the first computer I ever had, my father bought it to me on 1986, I started using it as a game console and my cousin Raid taught me how to write some programs so I wrote my first program for tracking the world soccer Cup in Mexico 1986.
-I did not have a recording media , so each time I use the machine I was rewriting the program, which I have wrote on paper and each time I improve it a little.
-I wrote many software on this machine, one was to give what was the day of the week for any date (Which was a big deal at this machine). and many other small software.
-The specification of the device are laughable when it is compared to these days machines
+This is the first computer I ever had.
+My father bought it for me in 1986.
+I started using it as a game console, but my cousin Raid taught me how to write some programs.
+I wrote my first program for tracking the World Cup in Mexico in 1986.
+I did not have any recording media, so each time I used the machine, I had to rewrite the program from paper, improving it a little each time.
+I wrote many programs on this machine; one calculated the day of the week for any given date (which was a big deal for this machine), along with many other small programs.
+The specifications of the device are laughable when compared to today’s machines.

 Year: 1983 CPU: Zilog Z80A or NEC D780C (Z80 compatible) RAM: 4KB ROM: 10KB Colors: 16 Hard Disk: None Recording Media: Cassette Recorder (Which I didn’t have) Monitor: TV